DCC-EX/dcc-ex.github.io/docs/support/makerfabs-update-at-version-with-mega.rst

 4.3 Remember the USB serial port name/number (``PORTNAME``) from you selection

+4.4 Open the Device Monitor by clicking on :guilabel:`View Device Monitor`

-4.4 Reset the ESP8266 by connecting one of the jumper wires to ``Reset`` pad on the ESP8266
+4.5 Reset the ESP8266 by connecting one of the jumper wires to ``Reset`` pad on the ESP8266

    The ``Reset`` pad is the top pad on the left, closest to the resister labelled R6.

    This should first produce gibberish and then "ready".

-4.5 Close the device monitor and installer (important).
+4.6 Close the device monitor and installer (important).

 |hr-dashed|